pypimo/DSA/trie/3-longest-string-all-prefix.md

     return b;
 }
 string completeString(int n, vector<string> &a){
-    // check all strings and update your ans

-    // better solution
-    // stop when a prefi is not present and dont take that path
-    // instead of checking strings through arr, check them through the root
-    // by using dfs
     Trie trie;
     string ans = "";
     for (int i=0; i<n; i++) {